csdexter/coredump/coredump/0-introduction.md.md

 ## Dedication

-To every good person I've ever met,
+To every good person I've ever met.
+To every professional I've had the privilege to witness at work.
+To A.P.

 ## Motivation